mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_tuning_guide.md

 - Slow link：If there is a problem with some links in the cluster, resulting in less bandwidth, it can drag down the performance of the cluster.
 - Reasonable division：Mainly for the model parallel and pipeline model.
 For the model parallel, many collective communication operators will be inserted because of re-distribution, and thus affect the cluster performance.
 If the pure communication time ratio is large, user should consider if has better division strategy to decrease the pure communication time.
 For pipeline parallel, if the FLOPs is not balanced due to unreasonable division, additional data waiting time between stages will be result in.

-For the main factors that affect cluster performance, MindInsight provides different indicators for data parallel, model parallel, pipeline parallel, and hybrid parallel to help users quickly identify performance bottlenecks in the cluster.
+For the main factors that affect cluster performance, MindSpore Insight provides different indicators for data parallel, model parallel, pipeline parallel, and hybrid parallel to help users quickly identify performance bottlenecks in the cluster.

 ### Analyse Entry